virtualpain/rola/Readme.md

 # ROLA

-Rola is Web UI Framework created to help you build website quickly with pre made components and you can even customize what you need using Rola's SASS mixins, variables, among other things.
+Rola is CSS Framework created to help you build website quickly with pre made components and you can even customize what you need using Rola's SASS mixins, variables, among other things.